MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-power-platform-dataflows.md

 >[!Note]
 >
 >* During public preview, Power platform dataflows users will have access to this feature for *free*.
+However, licensing requirements might change when VNet data gateways become generally available.
 >* For Power Platform dataflows, this feature currently does not support the ability to write to a privatized data lake or Dataverse.

 ## Connect to data using a VNet data gateway